 Draco opened his mouth to respond, yet he was interrupted by the flash of a camera.
 He blinked several times, blinded from the light.

 "Of course someone would be—" She hiccupped again in between laughs. "—taking pictures of us," Hermione cackled and coiled her arm around him, holding her index and middle finger above his head.
 "Pose, Draco.
 We might as well give them a show."

 The camera flashed several more times and the man holding it rushed out of the inn.

 “What the hell was that?”
 Draco asked, still seeing spots.

 Hermione nearly fell again.
 He caught her in his arms as she giggled, uncontrollably.
 “Prob’ly the Prophet.
 Who cares?
 They're all a bunch of—" She stopped, midthought, and hiccupped.
-"Draco, Draco—” She pawed at his face like a needy toddler. “—thank you.”
+"Malfoy—no, Malfoy, listen to me!”
+She pawed at his face like a needy toddler.
+"Thank you.”

-Still grabbing his face rather roughly, she slurred, “Well, y’know, saving me from that terrible man.
+Still grabbing his face rather roughly, she slurred, “Well, firstly, for sending away that terrible man.
 That and—well, honestly, I had fun."
 Another hiccup escaped her throat as she seized the drink from the bar, to Draco's protest, and downed it.
 "I don't think I've been able to have fun since, well, you know.
 It's been a long time.”